Departments of the Central Committee of the Socialist Unity Party of Germany: Trade, Supply and Foreign Trade

-Deputy department heads include Karl Gaile (1951–1953), Herbert Bäger (1953–1954), Harry Schindler (1954–1958), future Minister for Foreign Trade Horst Sölle (1958–1962), Rudolf Murgott (1964–1968), Degenhard Albrecht (1970–1979), Robert Habermann and Günter Ballauf.
+Deputy department heads include Karl Gaile (1951–1953), Herbert Bäger (1953–1954), Harry Schindler (1954–1958), future Minister for Foreign Trade Horst Sölle (1958–1962), Rudolf Murgott (1964–1968), Degenhard Albrecht (1970–1979), Robert Habermann (at least from 1980 to 1984), and Günter Ballauf.

 Trade Unions and Social Policy

 The Trade Unions and Social Policy Department (Abteilung Gewerkschaften und Sozialpolitik) was responsible for controlling the work and staffing of the mass organization Free German Trade Union Federation (FDGB) and its constituent trade unions, labor law and occupational safety, the social security system and for formulating the SED's social policy, in particular regarding wages and pensions.
 The department did not, however, have control over the FDGB's day-to-day operations as both chairmen Herbert Warnke and Harry Tisch were members of the Politburo.

 The department was already set up in June 1945 in the Central Committee of the KPD as Labor and Social Welfare Department.
 It was abolished in June 1950 and integrated into the Economic Policy Department as labor and trade union sector, which was later transferred to the newly created LOPMO Department.
 In November 1952, the Politburo created a Labor, Social and Health Services Department, which absorbed the labor and trade union sector in January 1957, creating the Trade Unions, Social and Health Services Department.
 In 1959, this department was split into the Health Policy Department and the Trade Unions and Social Policy Department.